opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 1. OpenSearch executes both the `match` and `neural` queries.
 2. The `min_max-search-pipeline` normalizes scores using min-max scaling.
-3. Normalized scores are combined using a weighted arithmetic mean (30% lexical, 70% neural in this case which were defined in the search pipeline).
+3. Normalized scores are combined using a weighted arithmetic mean to determine the final hybrid score (30% lexical, 70% neural in this case which were defined in the search pipeline).

 **When to use score normalization:**

 * **When You Can Calibrate or Train Weights:** If you have a reliable way to normalize scores (e.g. using min-max or L2 norms) and **tune the weight of each retrieval method**, a linear score combination can slightly outperform rank fusion in relevance metrics
 * **Emphasizing a Superior Signal:** Score normalization allows you to explicitly emphasize the more reliable model for your use case.
 In a general document search, some queries might be answered mostly by keyword matching while others need semantic understanding.
 By adjusting weights (or using query-dependent logic), you can give BM25 or the neural model more influence when appropriate.
-* **Controlled Merging (Fewer False Positives):** A normalized linear combination gives more continuous control over how results merge, which can reduce the chance of a less relevant document being boosted solely due to one method.
-For instance, if a semantic model returns a somewhat off-target result at a high rank, RRF would still elevate it because of its rank.
+* **Controlled Merging (Fewer False Positives):** A normalized linear combination gives more control over how results merge, which can reduce the chance of a less relevant document being boosted solely due to one method.
+For instance, if a semantic model returns a somewhat off-target result at a high rank, RRF(mentioned in the next section) would still elevate it because of its rank.
 A score-based approach can mitigate this by yielding a lower normalized relevance score for that document (since BM25 might give it 0, and the semantic score alone may not be enough to beat other combined scores).
 Thus, in a well-tuned hybrid system, score normalization can lead to a more precise top-10 ranking, as each document’s final score reflects a balance of both lexical and semantic relevance.